-Across the globe, companies, both big and small, are utilizing career tests in their hiring process.
+Across the globe, companies, both big and small, utilize career tests in their hiring process.
 All career assessment tests have one of two specific purposes:

-- Determine if a candidate will be a good fit for a particular position within a company to reduce the cost of Human Resources
+- Determine if a candidate will be a good fit for a particular position within a company to reduce employee turnover and ultimately reduce the cost of Human Resources

 Career tests provide a significant amount of assistance to hiring managers, screening out less qualified candidates and improving the quality of applicants.

 Career tests and assessments are also good tools for school guidance counselors and career coaches when guiding students and individuals toward the career that will be their most fulfilling choice.